AnnaShepa/async_performance_test/README.md

 - host
 - tocken to send API calls
 - max_batch_size (several runs will be done with items amount from 1 to max_batch_size with step 10)

+To run the Script you will need to instull requests and matplotlib libraries.